China Lake, Maine, USA

 - All About China Lake

 - Things to Do

 - Statistics / Weather / Helpful Links

 Looking for China Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 China Lake is less than 20 miles northwest of Augusta, Maine’s state capital.
 This natural freshwater glacial lake rests in Kennebec County in southwest Maine, in the Kennebec and Moose River Valleys geographic region.